Between The Testaments

 The Ptolemies and Antiochus made a peace agreement - - - and Coele- Syria and Palestine were confirmed in the hands of the Egyptians.
 For a short time, Palestine had peace, but the Jews who had fled to Egypt had become resentful of the Ptolemies because the Ptolemies had persecuted them unmercifully.
 Philopater died in 204 B.C. and his son Ptolemy Epiphanes came to the throne at the young age of five.

 After the death of Philopater, Antiochus reclaimed Palestine as his territory in 203 B.C.
 In 198 B.C., Scopas, an Egyptian general recaptured Palestine for Egypt.
 In 193 B.C. a marriage was arranged between Ptoelmy Epiphanes and Cleopatra, the daughter of Antiochus the Great.
 This marriage was to bring peace between Egypt and Syria.
 But this peace did not last long, and thus Cleopatra became queen of Egypt.

 The Jewish people preferred Syria to rule over them.
-The rule of Onais III brought peace to Palestine.
-Onais III hated wickedness, and Israel kept the law of God.
+The rule of Onias III brought peace to Palestine.
+Onias III hated wickedness, and Israel kept the law of God.